How to Break up With a Sensitive or Clingy Guy

-When dealing with an emotional guy, it’s best to sugar coat all of the rude or mean things you really want to say to him.
-The only time it is relatively acceptable to be brutally honest with him is if he really is not getting the point.
+When dealing with an emotional guy, it’s best to sugarcoat all of the rude or mean things you really want to say to him.
+It is only relatively acceptable to be brutally honest with him if he really is not getting the point.

 There is no point in sticking around to hang out once you have broken up and settled everything.
 He probably will need time to recuperate from your talk and have “alone time.”